Meet the School of Arts and Sciences Faculty

 J.D., Ohio Northern University

-Dr. Hall-Yates holds an undergraduate degree from Asbury College and a Juris Doctorate from Ohio Northern University, and did post graduate work in law at Capital University.
+Dr. Hall-Yates holds a Bachelor of Science from Asbury College and a Juris Doctorate from Ohio Northern University, and did post graduate work in law at Capital University.
 She practiced law in both civil and criminal cases.
 Many of her cases dealt with contract negotiations, IRS representation and estate planning.
 While practicing law, she managed the human resources role in law firms and trained personnel to fulfill the role of a paralegal within the legal services profession.
 She was also responsible for the management of computer technology and legal software for the law firms.
 Prior to coming to Tiffin University, she directed and taught classes in a paralegal education program in a two-year degree program.

 She had taught both undergraduate and graduate law courses for many years as an adjunct instructor.
 Hancock County Chamber of Commerce presented her an Outstanding Educator award for the 2003-2004 academic year.
 She has presented many public educational seminars to explain difficult legal issues.
 She was a Research Contributor to Education Management Corporation Employee Retirement Answers for the January 2007 issue.